jlpteaching/comparch/syllabus.md

 ### Regrade Requests

 Regrade requests must be made within one week of the return of the assignment or test.
-Regrade requests can be made through Gradescope.
+Regrade requests can be made through Gradescope or continuing the comment thread on the PR in Github.
 *Please be sure to read the rubric and the comments on your assignment before submitting a regrade request.*
 **Do not make regrade requests that simply ask for more points.
 Regrades will only be accepted in the case of a grading error.**